one-data-model/one-data-model.github.io/_pages/sdflanguage.md

   so tooling to work with SDF models can be created efficiently.

 The syntax and semantics of the SDF format are described in the [SDF][] repository.
+The [terminology][] page relates the SDF terms against SDO used terms.

 ## Verification of SDF